csci-1301/csci-1301.github.io/lectures/030_datatypes_and_variables/readme.md

         - `uint`: An *unsigned* integer, in other words, a natural number (positive integers only)
         - `float`: A "floating-point" number, which is a real number with a fractional part, such as 3.85
         - `double`: A floating-point number with "double precision" -- also a real number, but capable of storing more significant figures
-        - `decimal`: An "exact decimal" number -- also a real number, but has fewer rounding errors than `float` and `double` (we'll explore the difference later)
+        - `decimal`: An "exact decimal" number -- also a real number, but has fewer rounding errors than `float` and `double` (we will explore the difference later)

 ## Literals and Variables